metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `machine_disruption_budget_namespace` (String) Deprecated.
 Namespace to look for MDBs by the machineDisruptionBudgetController
 - `manage_machine_disruption_budgets` (Boolean) Deprecated.
 This enables management of machinedisruptionbudgets.
 - `manage_pod_budgets` (Boolean) This enables management of poddisruptionbudgets
-- `osd_maintenance_timeout` (Number) OSDMaintenanceTimeout sets how many additional minutes the DOWN/OUT interval is for drained failure domains it only works if managePodBudgets is true. the default is 30 minutes
+- `osd_maintenance_timeout` (Number) OSDMaintenanceTimeout sets how many additional minutes the DOWN/OUT interval is for drained failure domainsit only works if managePodBudgets is true.the default is 30 minutes
-- `pg_health_check_timeout` (Number) PGHealthCheckTimeout is the time (in minutes) that the operator will wait for the placement groups to become healthy (active+clean) after a drain was completed and OSDs came back up.
-Rook will continue with the next drain if the timeout exceeds.
-It only works if managePodBudgets is true.
-No values or 0 means that the operator will wait until the placement groups are healthy before unblocking the next drain.
+- `pg_health_check_timeout` (Number) PGHealthCheckTimeout is the time (in minutes) that the operator will wait for the placement groups to becomehealthy (active+clean) after a drain was completed and OSDs came back up.
+Rook will continue with the next drainif the timeout exceeds.
+It only works if managePodBudgets is true.No values or 0 means that the operator will wait until the placement groups are healthy before unblocking the next drain.
-- `pg_healthy_regex` (String) PgHealthyRegex is the regular expression that is used to determine which PG states should be considered healthy.
-The default is '^(active+clean|active+clean+scrubbing|active+clean+scrubbing+deep)$'
+- `pg_healthy_regex` (String) PgHealthyRegex is the regular expression that is used to determine which PG states should be considered healthy.The default is '^(active+clean|active+clean+scrubbing|active+clean+scrubbing+deep)$'

 <a id="nestedatt--spec--external"></a>